adigunstella/Sales-Analysis-/README.md

 The dashboard displays key sales metrics in an interactive format, making it easy to explore trends, compare category performance, and track changes over time to support better sales and pricing decisions.

 Key Focus Areas

-Overall revenue and order performance
+	1. Overall revenue and order performance
-Product category performancw contribution Identification of top and low perfroming categories Customer payment  method preferences
+	2. Product category performance and contribution
+	3. Identification of top and low-performing categories
+	4. Customer payment method preferences
-Monthly sales trends
+	5. Monthly sales trends and seasonality
+	6. Effect of discounts on revenue

 Tools Used

-Microsoft Excel
+	1. Microsoft Excel
-Pivot Tables
+	2. Pivot Tables
-Slicers
+	3. Slicers
-Timeline
+	4. Timeline

 Additional Files